 This course was designed with young adults and adolescents in mind.
-It is the perfect course for recent graduates ready to move out on their own or for those kids who want more agency in their food choices and would love to learn to cook healthy meals.
+It is the perfect course for recent or soon-to-be graduates ready to move out on their own or for those kids who want more agency in their food choices and would love to learn to cook healthy meals.
 We will look at the basics of nutrition and cooking essentials with an emphasis on easy, and quick yet nutritious.
 The students will learn what a healthy plate looks like, the essential student pantry, and how to meal prep for the week.
 They will learn how to prepare healthy yet delicious breakfasts, lunch, dinners, and snacks and will leave confident to lead an independent, healthy life on their own.

 The course outline and PDF materials will be explained in this 30 minute session.
 We will go over what is expected of the participants and how the parents can support at home.
 The participants will be asked to take home a food journaling homework which will be explained in detail.
 Q&A session and special requests.